-The main objective of the present Standard is to present the public transport reference data model based on:
+The main objective of the present standard is to present the Reference Data Model for Public Transport, based on:

 incorporating the requirements of

-in particular the specific needs for long distance train operation.
+- TS 16614-1 and 2: Network and Timetable Exchange (NeTEx), in particular, the specific needs for long distance train operation.

-- the data model is described in a modular form in order to facilitate understanding and use of the model;
+- the data model is described in a modular form in order to facilitate the understanding and the use of the model,

 - the data model is entirely described in UML.